ABC-Center/ABC-guide/CONTRIBUTING.md

-# Contributing to the AI & Biodiversity Change Global Center Guide
+# Contributing to the ABC Guide

-Thank you for your interest in contributing to the AI & Biodiversity Change (ABC) Global Center Guide!
-This document outlines the standards and guidelines for contributing to this template repository.
+Thank you for your interest in contributing to the ABC Guide!

+This document outlines the standards and guidelines for contributing to the ABC Guide.
+Before you begin, please review the information provided here.

+First, is your contribution specific to the AI & Biodiversity Change (ABC) Global Center, or would it be more broadly applicable?
+If more general, please consider instead directing the update or suggestion to the [Collaborative Distributed Science Guide](https://github.com/Imageomics/Collaborative-distributed-science-guide); updates to the template repository will be incorporated both here and in other other guides developed from it.
+If it _is_ ABC Center-specific, please continue to review this document&mdash;we look forward to your input!

 ## Overview

 The ABC Guide is built with [MkDocs Material](https://squidfunk.github.io/mkdocs-material/) and deployed via GitHub Pages.
 All documentation is written in Markdown and follows specific formatting standards to ensure consistent rendering and maintainability.

-This is a template repository designed to be forked and customized by different organizations for their collaborative science documentation needs.

 ## Getting Started